-9.1.5 Avoiding disturbance of ground nesting birds
+10.1.5 Avoiding disturbance of ground nesting birds

-Use the 'ground nesting birds' protocol (Appendix 2) to avoid impacting on the nests of protected ground-nesting pipit and (if become present) South Island pied oystercatcher or banded dotterel.
+Use the 'ground nesting birds' protocol (Appendix 2) to avoid impacting on the nests of protected27 groundnesting pipit and (if become present) South Island pied oystercatcher or banded dotterel28.

-9.2 Remediation
+10.2 Remediation

 The opportunities to remedy MP4 project impacts are limited by the technical challenges associated with rehabilitating mine workings of this type and in this location to a functioning natural ecological state.
+The following remediation actions are proposed:

-9.2.1 WRS lizard habitat rehabilitation
+10.2.1 WRS lizard habitat rehabilitation